Aircloak/aircloak/air/docs/content/sql.md

 ) per_phone_transactions
 ```

-The following subquery is anonymizing as it produces an aggregate over the data of many users.
+The following subquery is anonymizing as it produces an aggregate over the data of multiple users.
 The resulting data can be further processed by a standard query.

 ```sql